mac-theobio/useMakestuff/pipeR.md

 make should now understand to run the script and put the output into the "target" (the .Rout file).
 * if you make the target again, make will rerun the script if it has changed, but not if it hasn't
-* the "error" stream from R goes to an .Rlog file (and is show on by default to the screen, and not to the target
+* the "error" stream from R goes to an .Rlog file, not the target (and is also shown on the screen)
 * if the script does not complete successfully, the output can be found instead in <scriptname.rtmp>

 ## Making a pipeline